 Christmas Damage Limitation

-Did you know that the average person eats 6,000 Kcals on Christmas Day?
-Unless you’re planning a 12-hour jog after your Christmas lunch, most of these calories will end up being stored as body fat!
+The average person eats 6,000 Kcals on Christmas Day?
+Unless a 12-hour jog is planned after their lunch, most of these calories will be stored as body fat!

 Unfortunately our over-indulgence is rarely limited to just Christmas Day, with some of us putting healthy eating on hold for the whole of December!
 Is it any wonder that average weight gain over the Christmas period is 2-5 lbs.
 There is no doubt that Christmas is a season of serious temptation, but it doesn’t have to seriously affect our waistlines.
 Following these tips will help you maintain your weight over the Christmas period instead of having to start all over again in the New Year.

 Simple tips for damage limitation this Christmas:

 - Turkey is a low fat meat but only if you avoid the skin.
 If you remove the skin you can save around 40 Kcal per portion

 - To make low-fat gravy, pour the turkey juices into a jug and add a couple of ice cubes.
 The fat will cling to ice cubes and can then be easily removed and discarded

 - When it comes to Christmas pudding, swap 1 tablespoon of brandy butter with 1 tablespoon of low fat Greek yoghurt to save 65 Kcals

 - Fill up on vegetables.
 Brussels sprouts, peas, carrots, parsnips and red cabbage all contain antioxidants - substances which may help protect against heart disease and cancer.
 As long as they are not covered in butter or any other fatty spreads they are all low in calories and fat and contribute to the 5 portions of fruit and vegetables you need every day